-The majority of ČEZ Group's coal-fired power plants (approximately 75% of coal power plants' total installed capacity) utilise lignite.
-Hard coal is used in two power plants and part of another power plant in the Czech Republic (Détmarovice and Ostrava-Vítkovice, part of Poříčí) in two power plants in Poland (Elcho and Skawina) and in one power plant in Bulgaria (Varna). ČEZ has three main domestic suppliers of lignite and one domestic supplier of hard coal.
+The majority of CEZ GROUP's coal-fired power plants (approximately 75% of coal power plants' total installed capacity) utilise lignite.
+Hard coal is used in two power plants and part of another power plant in the Czech Republic (Dětmarovice and Ostrava-Vítkovice, part of Poříči)) in two power plants in Poland (Elcho and Skawina) and in one power plant in Bulgaria (Varna). ČEZ has three main domestic suppliers of lignite, the main one being CEZ's 100% subsidiary, and one domestic supplier of hard coal.

-Most of ČEZ Group's coal-fired power plants are located in the vicinity of the North Bohemian brown coal basin.
-Conveyor belts from nearby mines directly supply coal to three power plants, Ledvice II and III,

-Tisová I, II and Tušimice II.
+Most of CEZ GROUP's coal-fired power plants are located in the vicinity of the North Bohemian brown coal basin.
+Conveyor belts from nearby mines directly supply coal to three power plants, Ledvice II and III, Tisová I, II and Tušimice II.
 In other cases, rail is primarily used to transport coal supplies over relatively short distances.
 Elcho and Skawina are located in Upper Silesia and Lesser Poland respectively and are supplied with hard coal from mines in the region.
-Shipping from Ukraine, Russia and Vietnam is used for coal supplies to Varna.
+Sea shipping is used for coal supplies to Varna.